mendersoftware/mender-docs/08.Server-integration/03.Mutual-TLS-authentication/docs.md

 <!-- AUTOMATION: execute=MTLS_MENDER_PASS="$CI_MTLS_TEST_HM_PASS" -->
 <!-- AUTOMATION: execute=MTLS_MENDER_BACKEND=https://hosted.mender.io -->

-As the mtls-ambassador container runs as user `nobody`, with UID 65534, we change the owner of the files we'll volume mount:
+The mtls-ambassador container runs as user `nobody`, with UID 65534.
+We need to change the owner of the files we'll volume mount as shown below.
+You may need permission to execute them.

 <!-- AUTOMATION: execute={ -->
 ```bash